Emaslinks/alx-system_engineering-devops/README.md

-Task 3 the long format
+Task 2 there is no place like home